How-To Guides

 - Run

-to train on the GridNodes with secure aggregation ormake federated_gridnode_insecure
+make federated_gridnode_secureto train on the GridNodes with secure aggregation ormake federated_gridnode_insecureto eschew secure aggregation

 - Run